 To be kind means to give without expectations; to give from the heart.

-To contrast, to give with expectations is to take in disguise; it is to sacrifice.
-And it will often lead to resentments and revenge, if the expectations are not met.
+In contrast, to give with expectations is to take in disguise; it is to sacrifice.
+And it often leads to resentments and revenge, if the expectations are not met.

 “No act of kindness, no matter how small, is ever wasted.” ― Aesop